-Unlike most of the rest of the vacation rental world, Cape Cod owners, for the most part, do not furnish sheets and towels for rental guests.
+Unlike most of the rest of the vacation rental world, Cape Cod owners, for the most part, do not furnish vacation rental bedding and towels for rental guests.
 Vacationers either bring their own or rent them so they are at the property when the group arrives.
 Naturally, most guests would love to find fresh linens ready to use when they start their vacation.
 So why don’t more owners throw in the sheets and towels?
 In most cases, it’s not the added cost, it’s the logistics of the typical, very hectic rental turnover day.

 We’ve had owners provide the linens with the proviso that guests wash and dry them so they are ready for the next guest group.
 Trouble is, even the most organized and disciplined guests find it just about impossible to whip the house into decent shape PLUS run often multiple loads of laundry to get all the linens and towels washed and dried – and still get out the door by 10 am on their departure day.
 Of course, the bigger the group, the more laundry there is, and the more difficult the challenge becomes.
 Some owners have their cleaning service attempt the same feat, which generally doesn’t work out much better.
 Fact is, there really isn’t enough time on a turnover day to get the job done.